 Here are simple, step-by-step guidelines to follow when opening in a gym in the post-COVID space:

-A Concise Guide To Opening A Gym In 2020
+A Concise Guide To Opening And Securing A Gym In 2022

 Before you set out to get training and become accredited, you need to determine your niche in the health and fitness industry.
 After all, the accreditation you need to open a Pilates studio is a lot different from what you need to open a CrossFit gym.